Eligibility

 Hold a Bachelor’s degree in a discipline other than teaching.*

-Be able to enrol in at least one learning area, depending on the subject.
+Be able to enrol in at least one learning area, depending on subject and placement preference.**

 Be willing to accept a placement within a State or Territory where we currently operate.